Eric Dever

-Eric Dever celebrates with New York University and the Steinhardt School, Alumni Day and the opening of his exhibition Clarity, Passion and Dark Inertia in 2015.
+Dever celebrates with New York University and the Steinhardt School, Alumni Day and the opening of his exhibition Clarity, Passion and Dark Inertia in 2015.

 Eric Dever (born 1962) is an American painter.
 His paintings are held in the collections of Grey Art Gallery New York University, the Parrish Art Museum, Guild Hall Museum, and the Heckscher Museum of Art.
 Dever has exhibited throughout the United States since the early 1990s, including exhibitions in France, Hong Kong and Helsinki.

 Early life and education

 Dever was born and raised in Los Angeles, California.
 He studied at the Otis College of Art and Design on a pre college full scholarship and received his Bachelor of Arts degree from California Lutheran University in 1984.
 Two years later, he moved to the East Coast to study painting at New York University, Steinhardt School, where he received his Master of Arts degree in 1988.
-Painter Marcia Hafif was among the faculty at the NYU Steinhart School, and offered students a visit to her studio, where she was grinding pigments as part of her on going examination of paint media, which had a powerful and lasting influence on Dever’s own work.
+Painter Marcia Hafif was among the faculty at the NYU Steinhart School, and offered students a visit to her studio, where she was grinding pigments as part of her on going examination of paint media, which had a powerful and lasting influence on Dever's own work.